 - Plot each constraint line using its two intercepts.

-- Test the half-plane with the origin: if the inequality holds at (0,0), the feasible side contains the origin.
+- Test the half-plane with the origin: if the inequality holds at (0,0), that side is feasible.

-- Shade the feasible region - the intersection of all half-planes with x ≥ 0, y ≥ 0.
+- Shade the feasible region, the overlap of all half-planes with x ≥ 0, y ≥ 0.

 - Find every corner point by solving the relevant 2x2 systems.

-- Evaluate Z at each corner and pick the largest (maximise) or smallest (minimise).
-For unbounded regions, add the open-half-plane check before declaring the optimum.
+- Evaluate Z at each corner and pick the largest or smallest value.
+Unbounded regions need the open-half-plane check first.

-Step 5's half-plane check is what CBSE markers look for on unbounded problems (Q4, Q9).
-Skipping it loses the mark even when the numerical answer is correct.
+Step 5's half-plane check is what CBSE markers look for on Q4 and Q9.
+Skipping it loses the mark even with the right number.

 CBSE Board Exam Relevance of Exercise 12.1